FIshing for Porbeagle Shark and huge Skates in Northern of Ireland

 One of the most beautiful coastal landscapes in Northern Europe: Steep cliffs, gently curving fileds, green mountains – not seldom used as film set for world famous Hollywood movies — all this you can find in the very North of Ireland.

 A destinations that suits particularly for sea anglers who love the waters of the Northern hemisphere.
-You will start the fishing trips from Greencastle, or from some other small villages in the very North of the Island.

 Particularly exciting is, that the main target fish are a bit different in comparison to the fishing in Norway or Iceland – and because of the huge biodiversity, you have a good chance of catching a lot of different interesting species.